ICIJ/datashare-docs/server-mode/user-management/README.md

-# Authentication providers
+# User management

-Authentication is the most important decision when deploying Datashare in **server mode**.
+Choosing how users sign in is the most important decision when deploying Datashare in **server mode**.
 It controls who can reach your documents, and changing it later usually means re-provisioning users.

 ## Choosing a provider